ardalanamini/xcoins-code-review/README.md

     > for this purpose, I used `imports` property in `package.json` to avoid using unnecessary third-party application,
     > which improves both the startup time and security, due to the fact that `Node.js` will only apply these path aliases to the current package,
     > meaning no installed dependency can use these path aliases (which could cause security issues as well)
+  - Added `index.ts` under the `src/models` directory to provide easier & cleaner access to all database models throughout the entire project.

 <!-- Footnotes -->